Exploration of Semantic Model¶

 The Pivot option is available only after running the query.

-This matrix will help the you identify:
+This matrix will help you identify:

 - High-risk customers by segment and country.